 [1]Agriculture and agri-food industry of the Republic of Moldova, 2011.
+Publication of the Ministry of of national platforms from Civil Society Forum of the Eastern Partnership", 2013, Chisinau

-Publication of the Ministry of Agriculture and Food Industry.
-Chisinau.
-[7]Miron D., 2003, International trade, ASE, Bucuresti [8]Report of the Executive Credit Line of the Ministry of Finance of Moldova for 2012 [9]Study produced under the project "Capacity building of national platforms from Civil Society Forum of the Eastern Partnership", 2013, Chisinau
+Moldova.
+Series "Management, Economic Engineering in Agriculture and rural development", Vol. 14(2).
+[7]Miron D., 2003, International trade, ASE, Bucuresti [8]Report of the Executive Credit Line of the Ministry of Finance of Moldova for 2012 [9]Study produced under the project "Capacity building